jayden0100bit/M-A-real-options-valuation/README.md

 This is a first pass, not a finished model.
 Some known gaps if I (or anyone else) wanted to take it further:

-- **Constant volatility** is the biggest simplification — real synergy realization is path-dependent and volatility isn't actually constant over time.
-A stochastic volatility model (e.g. Heston) would be more realistic.
+- **Constant volatility** is a simplification — real synergy realization is path-dependent and volatility isn't actually constant over time.
+A stochastic volatility model would be more realistic.
 - **No jumps** — GBM assumes continuous price paths, but real M&A outcomes (regulatory approval, key customer churn, etc.) can move in